Skip to content

 Using with React Suspense

 Using { suspense: true } as the second parameter makes the component work with Suspense.
-If the observable is a Promise, Suspense will render the fallback until it resolves to a value.
+If the observable is a Promise, Suspense will render the fallback until it resolves to a non-undefined value.

 import { useObservable, useSelector } from "@legendapp/state/react"